 Competition is the fundamental principle of good procurement practice.
 Open, transparent and fair procedures for awarding public sector contracts for procurement of goods/plants, works and services help to create dependable and stable market conditions for private enterprises.
 They also form the basis for establishing accountability and enhance the cost-effective use of public funds, a matter that is of concern for NEFCO, its owners as well as its countries of operation.

 Open, transparent and fair procedures

 Open, transparent and fair procedures in line with established international procurement practices are the basis of NEFCO’s Procurement Guidelines.
-Current Procurement Guidelines were adopted by the Board of Directors of NEFCO on 12 December 2013 and replaced the Procurement Guidelines from 1998 and the internal Procurement Instruction of 1 May 2004.
+Current Procurement Guidelines were adopted by the NEFCO Board of Directors on 12 December 2013.

-We have a set of Procurement Guidelines and Recommended Tender Documents that are applied in projects financed by NEFCO.
+We have a set of Procurement Guidelines and Recommended Tender Documents that are applied to projects financed by NEFCO.
 Download the documents at the bottom of the page.

 Tender notices on other sites

 Guidance on handling procurement complaints is available on Procurement complaints.

 In accordance with our transparency policy, we publish a list of awarded contracts on a periodical basis.